kazokid/tar-nlp-project/README.md

 # Organization:
 * `bundle/*` - the data, baselines and scorers given by organizers
 * `models/*` - our models codes
+    * `models/helpers.py` - our functions that could be useful for multiple models
 * `outputs/*` - our models outputs and scores

 # Environment: